hariprasath112/scientific-calculator/README.md

-# Scientific Calulator in C Language
+# Scientific Calculator in C Language

 The calulator has built-in functions (upto 9) from math.h header file.
 It can perform operations using 16 byte integers as it uses "long double" data type.